3 Women Share What Happened After They Had Breakup Sex

 While Kat was left wondering whether she’d done the right thing, the next morning, after a cup of tea and two slices of wholemeal toast made by Michael, the pair talked over their feelings, and decided to give things between them another go.

-“Ultimately, we realized we broke up for reasons that could be remedied, and thought what we had was worth trying for,” she says.
+“Ultimately, we realised we broke up for reasons that could be remedied, and thought what we had was worth trying for,” she says.

 Advertisement